2017 Vancouver municipal by-election

-A municipal by-election was held in Vancouver, British Columbia, Canada on October 14, 2017.
+A municipal by-election was held in Vancouver, British Columbia, on October 14, 2017.
 One empty seat on city council and all the seats on the Vancouver school board were filled.

 These elections were held outside the normal four-year schedule.
 Unlike in full elections, voters were only asked to elect one councillor and nine school board trustees rather than the full complement of elected municipal positions.
-The by-election was necessary for two reasons: the resignation of Vision Vancouver councillor Geoff Meggs from City Council to become BC Premier John Horgan's chief of staff and the desire of the new provincial NDP government to reconstitute the Vancouver School Board, whose elected members had all been fired by the previous BC Liberal government.
+The by-election was necessary for two reasons: the resignation of Vision Vancouver councillor Geoff Meggs from city council to become British Columbia premier John Horgan's chief of staff and the desire of the new provincial NDP government to reconstitute the Vancouver School Board, whose elected members had all been fired by the previous BC Liberal government.

 The school board election marked the first time a OneCity candidate was elected to any position in Vancouver's elected government.

 Background

 The by-election was called to replace the single vacant council seat, due to Geoff Meggs' departure to take on the role of Premier John Horgan's chief of staff.
 The by-election was also meant to elect a new board of school trustees, who had been dismissed by provincial education minister Mike Bernier after failing to pass a balanced budget and allegations of workplace harassment arose.